vitorgalvao/tiny-scripts/README.md

 ### climergebutton
 Merge [github](https://github.com/) pull requests via the merge button API

-### crafts
-Allow copy/cut/paste between different terminal windows (it’s meant to be sourced from the shell, not called directly)

-### fastmerge
-Quickly pull and push [github](https://github.com/) pull requests to keep commit history cleaner, merging directly to master and closing the pull request

 ### gfv (gif from video)
 Make animated gifs from a video file